gleam-lang/website/book-src/tour/case-expressions.md

   [] -> "This list is empty"
   [a] -> "This list has 1 element"
   [a, b] -> "This list has 2 elements"
-  _other -> "This list has more than 2 elements"
+  _ -> "This list has more than 2 elements"
 }
 ```